Supervisor, Access and Flow at Health Sciences North

 JOIN NORTHEASTERN ONTARIO’S HEALTH CARE LEADERS!

-The ideal candidate will have a minimum of a minimum of a four (4) year Bachelor’s Degree from an accredited university.
-We are looking for someone with experience working in a leadership/supervisory role.
-Candidates that possess a current Certificate of Registration in good standing with a regulatory college are preferred.
+The ideal candidate will have a minimum of a four (4) year Bachelor’s Degree from an accredited university.
+We are looking for a candidate with a minimum of two (2) years’ experience working in a clinical department within a health care environment and experience working in a leadership/supervisory role is required.
+Preference will be given to candidates with current Certificate of Registration in good standing with a regulatory college.

 DEPARTMENT OVERVIEW